mgreenly/space/infra/README.md

 # Infrastructure

 This will spin up a simple kubernetes cluster.
-This will be sufficient for the early stages of development allowing us develop processes here which should mostly still apply when we migrate to a more sophisticated cluster down the road.
+This will be sufficient for the early stages of development allowing me to develop processes here which should mostly still apply when we migrate to a more sophisticated cluster down the road.